 Deangate and Minster Yard

 Motorised vehicles are not allowed to pass through Deangate/Minster Yard - the area is closed to traffic 24 hours a day, 7 days a week.

 Cycling is permitted along this route however, this space is shared with pedestrians, so cyclists should proceed slowly and in a considerate manner.

-See the city centre disabled access guide for information on getting around the city centre.
+See the city centre disabled access page for information on getting around the city centre.

 Parking for people with disabilities